Flake (fish)

+Notably, an estimated 10% of fillets sold as flake originate from an endangered species, and a further 70% are mislabeled.
+This mislabeling often masks the presence of these threatened species.

-During the late 1960s, it became apparent that larger individuals of several shark species were contaminated with high levels of heavy metals, particularly mercury, and a public outcry eventually led to a ban on the sale of large school sharks in 1972, which remained in effect until 1985.
+During the late 1960s, it became apparent that larger individuals of several shark species were contaminated with high levels of heavy metals, particularly mercury, and a public outcry eventually led to the Victorian government banning the sale of large school sharks between 1972 and 1985.

 In Britain, nursehound is often sold as flake.